“If you died today and Jesus asked you why he should let you into heaven, what would you say?”

 But this question may have also had an unintended side effect.

-The question seems to presuppose that life everlasting—the life abundant that Jesus told us he came to bring—is something that we receive only when we die.
+The question seems to presuppose that eternal life—the life abundant that Jesus told us he came to bring—is something that we receive only when we die.

 This is the narrative many of us have been brought up to believe.
 When I die, I will be with Jesus rather than in hell, because of his grace.
 This is the central message of the gospel.